isomerpages/psd-corp/index.md

           description: Read for ideas and inspiration!
           url: https://www.psd.gov.sg/challenge
         - title: Heart of Public Service
-          description: The people and institutions that make us
+          description: Read more about the people and institutions that make us
           url: https://www.psd.gov.sg/heartofpublicservice
         - title: ServiceSG
           description: Citizens' first-stop for govt services